nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 2. Features
 > **Command Format**
 >
-> * Duration must be specified in “hrs”, “mins” and/or “secs”.
+> * Duration must be specified in "hrs", "mins" and/or "secs".
-> * Time must be specified in “am” and/or “pm”.
+> * Time must be specified in "am" and/or "pm".
 > * For <... date and time> parameters, either date or time can be left out but not both.
 > * `<task>` refers to the name of the task.
 > * Parameters include: name, start time, start date, end (due) time, end (due) date, duration.